 Types of approval

-In Brisbane there are different types of approvals needed for different types of projects.
-Brisbane City Council allows some projects to be self-assessable while others are exempt and need no approvals.
+In Brisbane, there are different types of approvals needed for different types of projects.
+Brisbane City Council allows some projects to be accepted development.
+Other projects are accepted development, subject to requirements (previously known as exempt development or self-assessable development).
+These do not need approvals.

 Other types of projects need development approval, building approval or siting variation approval.
-It is important to remember that even if your project does not need a development application, a building approval may still be required.
+Even if your project does not need a development application, you may still require building approval.

 Certain types of projects do not need a development application but must comply with Council's rules and applicable Codes.
-These projects are referred to as self-assessable.
+These projects are referred to as accepted development, subject to requirements.

-Where development is identified as exempt, a development application is not required and there is no need to comply with Codes or other requirements of the City Plan.
+Where development is identified as accepted development, a development application is not required and there is no need to comply with Codes or other requirements of the City Plan.

 Development approvals determine what types of activities go where, as well as controlling and minimising the potential impacts on the surrounding properties.
 Council is responsible for assessing development applications and giving development approvals.